Telemaco019/flowers-recognition-NN-comparisons/README.md

 This notebook address the classification problem using the  [Tensorflow Dataset API](https://tensorflow.google.cn/api_docs/python/tf/data/Dataset?version=stable).

 Two models are trained, both based on the same deep CNN architecture.
-The first one is a plain model trained without any optimization, while the second one is trained using data augmentation and dropout.
+The first one is a plain model trained without any regularization, while the second one is trained using data augmentation and dropout.

 All the images have been standard normalized (e.g. each image has mean equal to 0 and std deviation equal to 1).